 During January 2013, the Company entered into an agreement with a third party partner whereby the partner acquired the Alex hotel in New York City through an SPE.
 The Company will manage and operate the hotel while the hotel is converted into VOI inventory.
 The SPE financed the hotel acquisition and planned renovations with a \$115 million four-year mortgage note and \$9 million of mandatorily redeemable equity provided by related parties of such partner.
-The Company has committed to purchase such VOI inventory from the SPE over a four year period in the amount of \$146 million, of which \$124 million will be used to repay the four-year mortgage note and the mandatorily redeemable equity of the SPE.
-The Company is considered to be the primary beneficiary of the SPE and therefore the Company consolidated the SPE within its financial statements.
+The Company has committed to purchase such VOI inventory from the SPE over a four year period in the amount of \$146 million, of which \$124 million will be used to repay the four-year mortgage note and the mandatorily redeemable equity beneficiary of the SPE and therefore the Company consolidated the SPE within its financial statements.